vmon5813/ZikaPhyloSurveillanceWGS/README.md

 ### Patristic distance analysis

-The following script accepts phylogenetic tree in newick format as input.
+The following script accepts a phylogenetic tree in newick format as input.
 The tips should be labelled in the following format in order to identify which country/group each belongs to:

 '>1_Country'